Ghofran565/Node-Planning-calendar/README.md

-# This Readme file hasn't been completed yet

 # Node.js Planning Calendar

 This repository hosts a **Planning Calendar API** built with Node.js, designed to manage scheduling, user interactions, and administrative functionalities.